 Many residents dream of starting and managing a successful business for creating wealth and a steady source of income.

-Baring a few individuals a majority are unable to achieve this dream, as they are not ready to leave their comfort zone of stable employment or they do not have adequate skills and resources.
+Barring a few individuals, a majority are unable to achieve this dream, as they are not ready to leave their comfort zone of stable employment or they do not have adequate skills and resources.

-By Investing in the shares of a company of their choice, residents achieve this objective without having to discontinue their current employment and with a very minimum resources and skills.
+By Investing in the shares of a company of their choice, residents can achieve this objective without having to discontinue their current employment and with very minimum resources and skills.

 What are Shares?

 A Share is a certificate that establishes your part ownership in a company.
 When you buy shares, you actually buy a small portion of that company.

 As a part-owner of the company, you become eligible to participate in the profits, losses, and capital gains of the company.

 You can be a part owner of successful companies like Apple, Google, and Microsoft by buying shares of these companies with a small investment and a basic knowledge about investing.

 Depending on the type of shares you invested in, you may also get a right to vote on significant decisions of the company.

 Shares are also known as Equity or Stocks.